sfc-gh-eraigosa/dcos-demo-dpipe/README.md

 ![DC/OS Data Pipeline Demo Environment](docs/images/dpipe_architecture.png)

-This is a simple demo for learning DC/OS custom installation and setup on local laptop.
+This demo was designed for running DC/OS and all required components on local laptop and not intended for production usage.

 You can also find other cool vagrant and DC/OS demos here:
 - https://github.com/dcos/dcos-vagrant.git